 Wool dryer balls help keep your clothes soft and reduce static and wrinkles, but unlike most dryer sheets, wool dryer balls made from 100-percent wool do not contain synthetic ingredients or built-in fragrance.
 The balls also help “fluff” clothes better, meaning they can reduce drying time by up to 25 percent and cut down on the time you have to run your dryer.
 For small or medium loads, use three balls, and for large loads, use five to six balls at a time.
 Most wool dryer balls claim to last for at least 1,000 drying cycles, so you can reuse them for at least two to four years.

 Since they don’t contain any synthetic ingredients or fragrances, wool dryer balls are great for those with sensitive skin, including babies.
 If you do prefer a touch of fragrance, you can add a few drops of pure essentials oils to the balls for a subtle scent.

 As wool dryer balls become more popular (for good reason), they're easy to find but are all pretty similar in construction and quality.
-You don't need to spend more than $20 to reap the benefits.
+You don't need to spend a lot to reap the benefits.
 Two brands we’ve tried and loved are Smart Sheep and Woolzies.
-Both come in a pack of six, cost $16.95 or just under $3 per ball and have thousands of positive reviews on Amazon.
+Both come in a pack of six, cost $17.95 or just under $3 per ball and have thousands of positive reviews on Amazon.